Buying Guide to Well-Made and Essential Raw Denim Jackets

 Got the Jacket?
 Get the Jeans and Flannel!

-No denim jacket is complete without a pair of well-made raw selvedge jeans.
-We’ve identified ten essential pairs that every denimhead should at least consider.
+No denim jacket is complete without a pair of well-made jeans.
+Check our Selvedge Masterlist for our recommendations.
 If you’ve already got the jeans, check out our list of heavy-duty flannels to complete the look.